 The Chamber in Action

-The dedicated volunteers lead and participate in the Chamber's committees and task forces which make up the bulk of the success achieved annually.
-With the guidance and support of the Chamber's professional staff, the committees meet throughout the year to achieve their established objectives.
+A dedicated group of volunteers form the Chamber's various committees—with the guidance and support of the Chamber's professional staff— meet throughout the year to achieve their established objectives.

 History of the Chamber